ilkratsc/familyMC/README.md

 --randomdata    default=False; switch to true if haplotypes should be generated from a binomial with prob=0.5 instead of LD from chr4
 ```

+Output of this step are the haplotypes of mother and father (which can be used interchangeably as there is no difference due to sex) in zarr format.

 ### b.)
 Forward-in-time simulation either with trios (simFamilies.py) or sibling pairs (simSibDiff.py):
+The input parameters set in step a.) need to match the ones in this step.
 The variance of the effects V_true has to be changed within each script, if other values are needed.
+Currently, the values are set to diag(V_true) = (0.5, 0.1, 0.1, 0.1, 0.1).

 Possible input parameters:
 ```